rberenguel/nt/README.md

 The whole point I had in writing this was having access to everything in the extension without needing to rebuild it.
-By using vanilla, run-of-the-mill JS not only I can avoid a build toolchain, but adding any new functionality is as easy as opening any text editor and adding it to `utilities.js`.
+By using vanilla, run-of-the-mill JS not only I can avoid a build toolchain, but adding any new functionality is as easy as opening any text editor and adding it to some `Utils.js` file.
 Changing styles?
 Just change `style.css`.
 Adding backgrounds?
 Same, you get the idea.

-As such, packaging this as an extension makes no sense: once packed it is _not_ customizable, it has no settings, no background worker, no `ObjectStorage`.
+As such, packaging this as an extension makes no sense: once packed it is _not_ customizable, it has no settings, no background worker, no `ObjectStorage` (well, almost no storage).
 Configuration _is_ code.
+Or text, because links and tasks can be configured by writing a semi-structured form of Markdown.

 ## <a name='Installing'></a>Installing